xavierbarber/MIDS/README_proposal.md

 This file is REQUIRED.
 The purpose of this file is to describe properties of the participants such as age, handedness, sex, etc. In the case of single session studies, this file has one compulsory column participant_id that consists of sub-<participant_label>, followed by a list of optional columns describing participants.
 Each participant needs to be described by one and only one row.

-The columns of the participants description table stored in “participants.Tsv” are:
+The columns of the participants description table stored in “participants.tsv” are:

 <table class="tg">